On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Introduction

 \section{Introduction}

 A learning algorithm is viewed as a stochastic mapping, which takes training data as its input and produces a hypothesis as the output.
-The output hyptoehsis will then be used on data not seen before (testing data).
+The output hypothesis will then be used on data not seen before (testing data).
 Most machine learning methods focus on the setup where the training and testing data are drawn from the same distribution.
 Transfer learning, or domain adaptation, is concerned with machine learning problems where training and testing data come from possibly different distributions.
-This setup is of particular interests in real-world applications, as in many cases we often have easy access to a substantial amount of labelled (or unlabelled) data from one distribution, on which our learning algorithm trains, but wish to use the trained hypothesis for data coming from a different distribution, from which we have limited data for training.
-Generalization error is defined as the difference between the empirical loss and the population loss for a given hypothesis, and indicates if the hypothesis suffers from overfitting or underfitting.
-Conventionally, many bounding techniques are proposed under different conditions and assumptions.
-To name a few, \citet{vapnik1999nature} proposed VC-dimension which describes the richness of a hypothesis class for generalization ability. \citet{bousquet_stability_2002} introduce a strong notion called ``algorithmic stability" for bounding the generalization error, to examine where a single training sample can largely affect the generalization error. \citet{mcallester1999some} investigate the bound under the Bayes framework by imposing the prior distribution over the hypothesis space. \citet{xu2012robustness} develop another notion, namely the robustness for the generalization.
+This setup is of particular interest in real-world applications, as in many cases we often have easy access to a substantial amount of labelled (or unlabelled) data from a distribution $\mu$, namely the source domain, on which our learning algorithm trains, but wish to use the trained hypothesis for data coming from a different distribution $\mu'$, namely the target domain, from which we have limited data for training.
+Generalization error, a crucial measure of learning performance, is defined as the difference between the empirical loss and the population loss for a given hypothesis and indicates if the hypothesis suffers from overfitting or underfitting for the target domain of interest.
+Conventionally, many bounding techniques are proposed under different conditions and assumptions for traditional machine learning methods.
+For example, \citet{vapnik2015uniform} proposed VC-dimension which describes the richness of a hypothesis class for generalization ability.
+The notion of ``algorithmic stability" was introduced in \cite{kearns1997algorithmic} and \cite{devroye1979distributiona} for bounding the generalization error, by examining if a single training sample has a significant effect on the expected loss.
+PAC-Bayes bounds are a class of algorithm-dependent bounds first introduced by \citet{mcallester1999some}. \citet{xu2012robustness} develop another notion, namely the robustness for the generalization.
 Unlike the stability, the robustness conveys geometric intuition and it can be extended to non-standard setups such as Markov chain or quantile loss, facilitating new bounds on generalization.
-However, most bounds mentioned above are only concerned with the hypothesis or the algorithm solely.
-For example, VC-dimension methods care about the worst-case bound which only depends on the hypothesis space.
-The stability methods only specify the properties of learning algorithms but do not require additional assumptions on hypothesis space.